 ICSST provides an integrated spiritual formation program for residential seminarians enrolled in the M.Div.
-Program, based on the vision of Pope John Paul II's Apostolic Exhortation Pastores dabo vobis.
-The program includes daily celebration of the Eucharist and the Liturgy of the Hours; a weekly group formational program, which includes distinguished speakers brought in for seminarians; a regular structure of personal mentoring and spiritual direction; days of reflection and organized retreats; and participation in a summer program of enhanced spiritual formation after I and III Theology, in conjunction with the National Institute for Clergy Formation.
-Residential students are regularly reviewed and assessed by the formation faculty.
-Non-residential seminarians usually participate in the formation programs of their own communities, though they are welcome to avail themselves of formational opportunities at ICSST as may be beneficial to them.
-Lay students participate in the same formation program outlined under III.
-Spiritual Formation of the M.A.P.M. degree program.
+Program, based on the vision of Pope John Paul II's Apostolic Exhortation Pastores Dabo Vobis.
+The program includes daily celebration of the Eucharist and the Liturgy of the Hours; a weekly group formational program, which includes distinguished speakers selected specifically for seminarians; a regular structure of personal mentoring and spiritual direction; days of reflection and organized retreats; and participation in a summer program of enhanced spiritual formation after I and III Theology, in conjunction with the National Institute for Clergy Formation.
+Residential students are reviewed regularly and assessed by the formation faculty.
+Non-residential seminarians usually participate in the formation programs of their own communities, though they are welcome to participate in formational opportunities at ICSST, as may be beneficial to them.
+Lay students participate in the same formation program outlined under Spiritual Formation of the M.A.P.M. degree program.